 a.
 Calculating Taxable Profits

 Taxable profits comprise several components.
-Trading profits are calculated by subtracting allowable business expenses from the income generated through business activities.
-Investment profits involve the income from investments, such as interest and dividends, minus any associated expenses.
-Chargeable gains refer to the profits made from selling or disposing of assets, such as property or equipment, after deducting allowable expenses like the purchase price and improvement costs.
+Trading profits are calculated by subtracting allowable business expenses from income generated through business activities.
+Investment profits include income from investments such as interest, less related expenses.
+Chargeable gains are profits from selling or disposing of assets (e.g. property, shares, equipment) after deducting purchase costs and improvement expenses.

 b.
 Applying Reliefs and Allowances